vishipayyallore/speaker-series-2025/0513_MSFT_Reactor_AI102_S26/README.md

 - Enrich content with built-in cognitive skills
 - Query using full-text search, filters, and facets

-## 3. 🏗️ Provision an Azure resource for speech
+## 3. 🏗️ Provision an Azure AI Search resource

-> 1. Discussion and Demo
+> 1. Create an Azure AI Search service via the Portal or CLI
+> 2. Create an Azure Cognitive Services resource for enrichment skills
+> 3. Set up a Storage account with a blob container for your documents
+> 4. Retrieve service endpoint and API key (or configure managed identity)

 ## 4. 🔋 Manage capacity